-- reasons for its decision, although these may not address all the submissions made.
+- 45. If the Panel decides not to conduct proceedings,40 or makes a declaration41 or orders, 42 it must give the parties a statement of reasons for its decision, although these may not address all the submissions made.
 The Panel may also give reasons when it accepts an undertaking or takes no action.
-The President may give reasons when consenting or declining to consent to a review of a Panel decision.42 - 46.
-The Panel will normally publish its reasons.43 It generally gives parties a confidential draft of its reasons and an opportunity to make submissions on issues of fact or unfair prejudice.
+The President may give reasons when consenting or declining to consent to a review of a Panel decision.43 - 46.
+The Panel will normally publish its reasons.44 It generally gives parties a confidential draft of its reasons and an opportunity to make submissions on issues of fact or unfair prejudice.
 Reasons may include reflections on the actions of a person or a reprimand of a person.
-The person should not be unaware of the risk of an adverse finding.44 The Panel has wide immunities for comments it might make,45 but of course must be fair, proportionate and base its comments on credible information.
+The person should not be unaware of the risk of an adverse finding.45 The Panel has wide immunities for comments it might make,46 but of course must be fair, proportionate and base its comments on credible information.